Fully Lattice-Linear Algorithms: Introduction

-The major focus and benefit of this paper is inducing lattices algorithmically in non-lattice-linear problems to allow asynchronous executions.
+The major focus and benefit of this paper is to study the theory behind the algorithms, for non-lattice-linear problems, that are tolerant to asynchronous executions and induce lattices in the state space.
 Some applications of the specific problems studied in this paper are listed as follows.
 Dominating set is applied in communication and wireless networks where it is used to compute the virtual backbone of a network.
-Graph colouring is applicable in (1) chemistry, where it is used to design storage of chemicals -- a pair of reacting chemicals are not stored together, and (2) communication networks, where it is used in wireless networks to compute radio frequency assignment.
+Graph colouring is applicable in (1) chemistry, where it is used to design storage of chemicals -- a pair of reacting chemicals are not stored together, (2) communication networks, where it is used in wireless networks to compute radio frequency assignment, (3) academics, where it is used to design exam timetables -- exams attended by a single student, for each student, are not conducted at the same time, and (4) economics, where it is used in team management -- people who do not want to work together are not put in the same team.
 Vertex cover is applicable in (1) computational biology, where it is used to eliminate repetitive DNA sequences -- providing a set covering all desired sequences, and (2) economics, where it is used in camera instalments -- it provides a set of locations covering all hallways of a building.
+Independent set is applied in computational biology, where it is used in discovering stable genetic components for designing engineered genetic systems.